-- Activity in marketplace.
+- Presence in the marketplace.

-- Personal interfaces.
+- Personal relationships.

 Robert Cialdini (among others) noted the concept of social proof.
 It states “one means we use to determine what is correct is to determine what others think is correct”.
 Case studies, testimonials and recommendations are therefore powerful weapons in the battle to increase credibility.

 Content (information) marketing

 Research shows that >60% of customers that leave a business do so simply because they do not feel valued and/or the supplier does not communicate with them regularly.
 Quality, relevant (not sales copy) information both aids customer retention and makes a supplier more trustworthy.

 In B2B markets members of the purchasing decision making team are much more likely to seek out the information they need than to wait for a supplier to push it their way.
 If the decision makers most trusted sources of information (industry journals, blogs or trade association information) carry relevant information on the supplier this can boost the trustworthiness of that business.